 - If required use only those chemicals that are approved for the data centre, server room or comms room environment.

 - Make sure that the vacuum being used has a HEPA filtering system.
-These vacuum cleaners should be dedicated for cleaning the data centre only.
+These vacuum cleaners should be dedicated to cleaning the data centre only.

 - Use a dry mop or vacuum to pick up dirt particles on the floor and subfloor surface.